gopher-snakes-2013/phase-2-guide/boots/carter_sowers.md

 | -------------- | ------------- | --------- | ------------ | ------------ | ---------- |

 | :relaxed:             | :neutral_face:    | :relaxed:    | :grimacing:      | :grimacing:      | :grimacing:  |

+Wednesday - October 16th
+I need to do more testing, big time.
+JS is slowly sinking in.
+Spent half the day looking at raw js and the other half looking at jQuery.
+Still fumbling around to pick elements out of random web pages using chrome dev tools. http://placekittens.com is awesome and I have replaced everyones photo with a kitten more than once.

+Coders Mindset	JS the Language	Testing JS	Debugging JS	JS for Web Apps 4 2 4 3